IronRiders/Constitution/Club Constitution.md

   * Maintain and contribute to the documentation and history, stored on the website and github.
   * Coordinate development and use of software solutions for competition scouting, such as apps and/or other types of computerized data analysis
   * Work with communications lead to maintain functionality of the website, as opposed to content management.
-  * Work with Strategy to win the Innovation In Control Systems Award, through doing cool things and talking about them to the judges.
+  * Work with Strategy to win the Innovation In Control Systems Award
 * CAD Specialist
   * Develop CAD/Design curriculum
   * Teach curriculum